climatescope/climatescope.org/app/_en_country/colombia.md

 ---
 layout: country
 id: co
 title: Colombia
 region: lac
-grid: on
+grid: 'on'
+published: true
 ---

-Given its reliance on large hydroelectric power generating plants, Colombia to date has offered relatively weak policy support to other forms of low- or zero-carbon energy.
-The introduction of a renewable energy and energy efficiency law in 2014 may mark a turning point, as the industry awaits further regulation and incentives.
+With its reliance on large hydroelectric generating plants, Colombia has offered relatively weak policy support to other forms of low-carbon energy.
+The renewable energy and energy efficiency law enacted in 2015 may mark a turning point for non-conventional renewable energy integration in Colombia.

-Previously, the country set a target of 6.5% on-grid and 30% off-grid non-large hydro renewable power consumption by 2020.
+In June 2010, the country set a target of 6.5% on-grid and 30% off-grid non-large hydro renewable power consumption by 2020.
 In addition, Colombia enforces blending mandates of 10% biodiesel with conventional diesel and 10% ethanol with conventional gasoline.

-As of 2014, Colombia had a total installed capacity of 15.5GW.
-In that year, large hydro represented 65% of the 64TWh generated, with natural gas as the second most important source, with 29% of generation.
-Clean energy accounted for 6% of generation, mostly coming from small hydro, and to a lesser degree from biomass and wind.
+As of 2015, Colombia had total installed capacity of 16.3GW.
+In that year, large hydro represented 63% of the 66.5TWh generated, with natural gas as the second most important source, at 25% of generation.
+Clean energy accounted for 5% of generation, mostly coming from small hydro, and to a lesser degree from biomass and wind.

-Published in October 2001, Law 697 established Colombia's clean energy mandate, with distinct targets for on-grid and off-grid generation.
-The target for 2015 was set at 3.5% on-grid and 20% off-grid renewable generation, and both were surpassed by 2012.
-The longer-term 2020 goals also look to be easily achieved.

-Under a December 2002 law, biomass and wind energy generators with projects registered under the UN's Clean Development Mechanism (CDM) may receive income tax and import duty exemption.
-Meanwhile, a May 2014 law regulates the integration of clean energy technologies on-grid and off-grid and sets tax incentives for clean energy generation.
-It also created a fund for the financing of clean energy and energy efficiency programs.
+Under a December 2002 law, biomass and wind energy generators with projects registered under the UN’s Clean Development Mechanism (CDM) may receive income tax and import duty exemption.
+On 13 May 2014, law 1715 was enacted, establishing legal frameworks and instruments to promote and integrate non-conventional renewable energy (NCRE) into the national energy system.
+The incentives established in the law were set in November 2015 and include income tax exemption, accelerated depreciation of assets, value-added-tax exemption and import duty exemption.
+A fund was also created for financing clean energy and energy efficiency programmes.
+Colombia defines NCRE as biomass and waste, geothermal, small hydro, tidal and wave.

-The capital city, Bogotá, in 2011 enacted a law exempting electric vehicles (EVs) from circulation limits applicable to conventional vehicles based on license plate numbers and created a five-year pilot programme for EV taxi deployment.
+The capital city, Bogotá, in 2011 enacted a law exempting electric vehicles (EVs) from usage limits applicable to conventional vehicles to try to reduce congestion.
+In 2013, a government decree exempted EVs from import duty and created a five-year pilot programme for EV taxi deployment.

-#### Score Summary

-Colombia’s overall rank in Climatescope 2015 was 19th, compared with its 16th-place 2014 position.
-Its quantitative ratings were little changed: 1.39 in 2015 versus 1.33 in 2014.

-Colombia’s regression occurred despite a notable improvement in the Growth Rate of Installed Capacity Indicator of Parameter I. Colombia also recorded a positive Growth Rate of Power Demand Indicator in Parameter I in 2015.

-On Enabling Framework Parameter I, Colombia in 2015 registered a 12-place improvement to 26th place.
-Its 2015 Parameter I score of 1.23 compares with a 2014 score of 0.98.

-On Clean Energy Investment and Climate Financing Parameter II, Colombia surrendered seven positions to 28th.
-Its Parameter II scores were 0.48 in 2015 and 0.66 in 2014.
+On 7 September 2015, the government of Colombia submitted its Intended Nationally Determined Contribution (INDC) to the United Nations, committing unconditionally to cut greenhouse gas (GHG) emissions by 20% relative to the business as usual (BAU) scenario by 2030.
+It is prepared to increase this target to 30%, subject to availability of international support.
+Since 2013, Colombia has been working on developing a system for monitoring, reporting and verification of GHG emission reductions and climate financing.

+###Score summary

+Colombia scored 1.45 in Climatescope 2016, placing it 22<sup>nd</sup> on the list of 58 countries, down from 19<sup>th</sup>  the previous year.
+Its score in 2015 was 1.39.
+The country achieved it highest ranking on Greenhouse Gas Management Activities Parameter IV.

+On Enabling Framework Parameter I, Colombia’s score made modest gains but it slipped one spot to 27<sup>th</sup>.
+An additional energy access policy and a modest increase in the volume of installed capacity were supportive factors.

+The country’s score on Clean Energy Investment and Climate Financing Parameter II fell slightly, and it slid eleven places to 39<sup>th</sup>.
+This reflects the absence of new investment in 2015, having seen more than $100m in each of the two preceding years, as well as a slight rise in the average cost of debt.

-On Low-Carbon Business & Clean Energy Value Chains Parameter III, Colombia in 2015 bettered its 2014 ratings by climbing two positions in 2015 to 22nd place at 2.05 from 1.99.
+On Low-Carbon Business & Clean Energy Value Chains Parameter III, Colombia’s score rose slightly but its ranking dropped by one place to rank 23<sup>rd</sup>.
+A wide range of value chains are covered.

-Colombia stayed even with its fifth-place finish on Greenhouse Gas Management Activities Parameter IV.
-Its 2015 score of 2.97 was not significantly changed from 2014’s 2.95.
+The country’s score on Parameter IV was slightly lower, and it fell two notches to a still-strong 7<sup>th</sup>.
+It has adopted a broad range of carbon policies and has engaged in considerable carbon offsetting activity.